zksecurity/stwo-book/src/air-development/components/index.md

 \frac{1}{Z - x} + \frac{1}{Z - (x^5+1)}
 $$

-a malicious prover can switch the output with a different row and still come up with a valid proof.
+A malicious prover can switch the output with a different row and still come up with a valid proof.
 For example, the following scheduling component

 | Input | Output  |
 | ----- | ------- |
 | x     | y^5 + 1 |
 | y     | x^5 + 1 |

-and the following computing component
+And the following computing component

 | Input | Intermediate | Output  |
 | ----- | ------------ | ------- |